 Why have different classes of shares?

-- To give certain members, such as founding members, enhanced voting rights so that they can continue to exercise a high degree of control over the company as it grows
+- To give certain members, such as founding members, enhanced voting rights so that they can continue to exercise a high degree of control over the company as it grows, including influencing whether decisions made by way of resolutions are passed or not

-- To prefer certain shareholders over others because they contribute in a different way to the running of the company
+- To prefer certain shareholders over others because they contribute in a different way to the running or funding of the company

 - For tax reasons

-It’s particularly common to see different classes of share when companies offer employees shares as an incentive to work hard and participate in any increase in the value of the company as a result.
-However, you might not want these employees to receive dividends or have any say in the way the company is run.
+It’s particularly common to see different classes of shares when companies offer employees shares as an incentive to work hard and participate in any increase in the value of the company as a result.
+However, you might not want these employees to receive dividends or have any say in the way the company is run and so employee share schemes often offer a class of shares that do not carry voting rights.

 Here are some of the ways in which shareholder rights can be varied: